 You can use the appeals procedure if you want to challenge your degree classification or any other mark which has been finalised.

 You can also appeal against other decisions, for example if you feel mitigating circumstances were not taken into account.
-The appeals process is only available for students on taught programmes.

 - The University's appeals procedure is the process used by students to change a finalised mark or degree classification, or any other decision that has been finalised by an exam board or school committee.

 - Appeals must be submitted within 20 working days of your results being published online.

 - You cannot appeal if you have already graduated.

 What can I appeal against?